jcbym/jcbym.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a 5th year MS student in Computer Science at UC Berkeley, advised by [Sarah E. Chasins](https://schasins.com/).
-This fall, I will be starting a PhD at UC San Diego in the [ProgSys Group](https://cseweb.ucsd.edu/groups/progsys/)!
+I am a 1st year PhD student in Computer Science at UC San Diego in the [ProgSys Group](https://cseweb.ucsd.edu/groups/progsys/), advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
+Previously, I did my undergrad at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
+I owe a lot to these amazing mentors (both past and present)!

-My primary research focus is at the intersection of **programming languages** and **human-computer interaction**.
-My current work explores interfaces for improving code comprehension using program synthesis.
-I am excited by research that makes programming easier for novice and nontraditional programmers.
+My primary research focus is at the intersection of **human-computer interaction** and **programming languages**.
+I am interested in building new programming tools that make it easier for users with nontechnical backgrounds to write and understand code.

-I am part of the [PLAIT Lab](https://plait-lab.org/) at [UC Berkeley EECS](https://eecs.berkeley.edu/).
-I have also been involved with the [ACE Lab](https://acelab.berkeley.edu/) and [Teaming by Design](https://www.teamingxdesign.com/) at Berkeley, researching assignment extensions in computer science courses and building software for data-driven student feedback in team-based design courses, respectively.

 ## Publications
 <sup>\* = equal contribution</sup>